DERC Salotech

 What specific documentation do I need ready for an OSHA inspector regarding pressure washer operations?

-Keep readily accessible: operator training records, equipment inspection and maintenance logs, injury and illness records (OSHA 300 logs), workplace hazard assessments, written safety procedures, chemical Safety Data Sheets, and equipment manufacturer specifications.
-Organize these systematically and ensure records are current with legible signatures, as inadequate documentation often results in citations.
+Keep these documents readily accessible: operator training records with competency verification, daily inspection logs, maintenance records including pressure gauge calibrations, injury and illness logs (OSHA 300), hazard assessments, written safety procedures, chemical SDSs, and equipment manufacturer specifications.
+Organize these in a dedicated binder or digital system, ensuring records are current and signatures are legible, as missing documentation often results in citations even when actual practices are compliant.

 How often should I update my pressure washer safety program to maintain OSHA compliance?

-Review your safety program annually at minimum, with immediate updates when adding new equipment, changing procedures, after incidents, or when regulations change.
-Conduct regular safety meetings to gather operator feedback, document all program changes, and ensure affected employees receive updated training promptly to maintain an effective safety program.
+Review your safety program annually at minimum, but immediate updates are required when you add new equipment, change operating procedures, experience accidents or near-misses, or when OSHA updates relevant standards.
+Conduct quarterly safety meetings to gather operator feedback, document any changes in writing, and ensure all affected employees receive updated training within 30 days of program modifications.

 What are the most common OSHA violations inspectors find with pressure washing operations?